globewalldesk/revuu/README.md

 See https://www.youtube.com/watch?v=Mgrdg1uwDeA for the how and why of Revuu.

-Revuu helps you review programming tasks, both simple and complex, improving understanding and keeping your skills fresh.
-It was written with the notion that programmers need repetition of not declarative but procedural knowledge.

-This is the only tool we know of that makes it easy to drill your own hand-made, complex web development tasks (such as Rails tasks) repeatedly, handling all the set-up for you.

-The great thing about Revuu is that it handles all file naming, retrieving, opening with your text editor, saving, git branch management, and running for you automatically, so you can focus on learning.
-It's a tremendous time-saver for drilling coding skills.
+This is the only tool we know of that makes it easy to drill your own hand-made, complex web development tasks (such as Rails tasks) repeatedly, handling all the set-up, scheduling, file naming, retrieving, opening with your text editor, opening a console at the right place, saving, git branch management, and running for you.
+You can focus on the coding challenge you want to learn.

-When you perform a review, you try to do a task.
-Essentially, to use Revuu, you'd add complex, not simple, tasks.
-Probably, the ideal Revuu task would require 2-10 minutes to complete (but it's up to you).

-The basic functions of the program are adding tasks, using the handy answer filing and editing system (which probably works with your favorite text editor), running the script and seeing the results, and recording that you've done a review and that the next review should be done on a certain date.
-The two basic views of the app are a paginated list of tasks and an individual task view.
+The basic functions of the program are adding tasks, opening the needed files with your favorite text editor, running the script and seeing the results, and recording that you've done a review and that the next review should be done on a certain date.

-Currently, we support Ruby, JavaScript (and Node), HTML, CSS, Python, Java, C, C++, Rust, and Bash scripting.
-We support not just one-file scripting tasks but also complex, directory-based tasks (which Revuu calls "repotasks").
-We also support many commonly-used text editors and IDEs.
+Currently, we support Ruby, Rails, JavaScript (and Node), HTML, CSS, Python, Java, C, C++, Rust, and Bash scripting.
+We support not just one-file scripting tasks but also complex, directory-based tasks (which Revuu calls "repotasks"), coordinating both edits to multiple files and also with console commands.

 Add copious, well-chosen tags in order to be able to sort tasks.

-You can also easily import (load) and export (archive, back up, share) your data, or some included sample data.
+Sort tasks in different ways.
+Change all task dates at once.
+Easily import (load) and export (archive, back up, share) your data.

+Try it!
+You can experiment with some included sample data.

 ## Install and requirements
 Clone the repo (instructions should be clear enough from Github).
-Should probably make sure a recent version of Ruby (>2.2) is installed.
+A recent version of Ruby (>2.2) is installed.
 Execute `bundle install` to install the gem requirements.

-Only works on \*nix systems (including modern Macs).
+If you want to run a console automatically, you'll need xterm.

+Only tested on Ubuntu and modern Macs, but should work in any \*nix-based system.
+Won't work in Windows (sorry).

 ## Run and Use
-Once Ruby, the app, and the gem dependencies are installed, you should be able to start the app on your \*nix system just by typing `ruby revuu.rb`.
+Once Ruby, the app, and the gem dependencies are installed, you should be able to start the app from the directory you installed it in just by typing `ruby revuu.rb` on the command line.

 Revuu ships with a bunch of pre-made questions (in the "sample data" folder) and answers by way of demonstration.
 Load by pressing 'a' to go to the archive